Deserts can be difficult places. Resources are low, obstacles abound, moving forward can be difficult.

-Over the next few weeks our services will focus on how best to travel desert seasons.
+In August and September, our services focused on how best to travel desert seasons.

 While traveling through a desert is often difficult, deserts can also be places of great opportunity and promise.
-We are going to focus on what we can learn about God, ourselves, and others that will help us navigate the world in a more peaceful and redeeming way.
+We focused on what we can learn about God, ourselves, and others that will help us navigate the world in a more peaceful and redeeming way.